Phpcraft/core/README.md

 A PHP library for all things Minecraft.
 Includes a pre-made client, server, and listping utility.

-*Windows might work for some features, but it's not supported due to [a bug](https://bugs.php.net/bug.php?id=34972) and a general lack of features.
-Instead, use [the Windows Subsystem for Linux](https://aka.ms/wslinstall).*

 ## Dependencies

+Windows might work for some features, but it's not supported due to [a bug](https://bugs.php.net/bug.php?id=34972) and a general lack of features.
+Instead, use [the Windows Subsystem for Linux](https://aka.ms/wslinstall).

 For basic usage, all you need is PHP-CLI and mbstring:

 	sudo apt-get -y install php-cli php-mbstring

-Please note that some network features require 64-bit PHP at version 7.0.15 or above.
+64-bit PHP at version 7.0.15 or above is recommended to avoid issues with some networking features.

-If you want to create or join an online mode server, you'll need GMP, OpenSSl, and mcrypt:
+If you want to create or join an online mode server, you'll also need GMP, OpenSSl, and mcrypt:

     sudo apt-get -y install php-gmp openssl gcc make autoconf libc-dev pkg-config php-dev libmcrypt-dev sudo pecl install mcrypt-1.0.1